Uncle Eddy and the Gift of Family

 For the next few days, we were feted by cousin after cousin, fed wonderful holiday meals and treated to singsongs after dinner.
 How could all of them have such beautiful voices and know the words to so many songs?
 My father had a lovely tenor and would have easily joined the singing, but I did not inherit his voice.
 Nonetheless Eddy volunteered me.
 I began a rough version of "The Red River Valley" and was rescued from complete embarrassment by a chorus of cousins.

 On our last day in the west of Ireland, Jerry drove us down to meet my grandmother’s family in Ardgroom, County Cork.
 A rugged dirt road led to the Sullivan family farm and the old farmhouse that my grandmother Mary left when she emigrated in the early 1900s.
 The farm was now in the hands Uncle Paddy, Mary's youngest sibling.
 Paddy and his wife Julia and their children welcomed us as we gathered around a peat fire burning in the grate.
-We talked about the Sullivan men–Mike and Florry— who had gone to Butte, Montana to work in the mines and the sisters—Mary, Margaret, Kate and Hannah— who had followed them to find work as well.
+We talked about the Sullivan men–Mike and Florry—who had gone to Butte, Montana to work in the mines and the sisters—Mary, Margaret, Bridget, Kate and Hannah—who had followed them to find work as well.
 Most of them had never returned to visit but the next generation was coming to discover their roots.

 Sullivan Family Farmhouse in Ardgroom